 31 December 31 December

-2016 2015
+2017 2016

 HRK million HRK million

-Intangible assets 28 4
+Intangible assets 70 28

-Property, plant and equipment 37 62
+Property, plant and equipment 56 37

-65 66
+126 65

-34 Balances and transactions with related parties (continued)
+35 Balances and transactions with related parties (continued)

 The Federal Republic of Germany is both a direct and an indirect shareholder and holds approximately 32% of the share capital of DTAG.
 Due to the average attendance at the shareholders' meetings, the Federal Republic of Germany represents a solid majority at the shareholders' meetings of DTAG, although it only has a minority shareholding, making DTAG a dependant company of the Federal Republic of Germany.
 Therefore, the Federal Republic of Germany and the companies controlled by the Federal Republic of Germany or companies over which the Federal Republic of Germany can exercise a significant influence are classified as related parties of DTAG, and consequently of the Company as well.
-The Company did not execute as part of its normal business activities any transactions that were individually material in the 2016 or 2015 financial year with companies controlled by the Federal Republic of Germany or companies over which the Federal Republic of Germany can exercise a significant influence.
+The Company did not execute as part of its normal business activities any transactions that were individually material in the 2017 or 2016 financial year with companies controlled by the Federal Republic of Germany can exercise a significant influence.